terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 </ContentView>
 ```

-The content of this view is a `StackLayout`, which by defaut lays out its content
+The content of this view is a `StackLayout`, which by default lays out its content
 from top to botton.
 In the first row is another `StackLayout` with
-`Orientation="Horizontal"`, which means it lay out its content from left to right.
+`Orientation="Horizontal"`, which means it lays out its content from left to right.
 Inside it there are a combobox (which is called `Picker` in Xamarin.Forms) and three
 buttons.

-The `x:Name` attribute gives a variable name to each component.
-This enables you
+The `x:Name` attribute gives a variable name to each component, which enables
-to access them in th code behind file.
+you to access them in the code behind file.
 You will see that soon.

-The `Clicked` attribute names which method in the code behind file is to be called
+The `Clicked` attribute tells which method be called
-then the button is clicked.
-The attribute `Text` specifies the text to be shown on the
+when the button is clicked.
+The attribute `Text` specifies the text on the
 button.

-The to last buttons are disbled, more about that later.
+The two last buttons are disabled, more about that later.

 # Run the first version of your app

-It is always wise to often test that you have done everything right.
+It is always wise to often test that everything is right.
 To actually
-see our FactsVie, open `MainPage.xaml` and add `<local:FactsView></local:FactsView>`
+see our `FactsView`, open `MainPage.xaml` and add `<local:FactsView></local:FactsView>`
  right after the comment `<!-- Place new controls here -->`.
 Also, to make it
 build without errors, you need to add the click-handlers.
 Open `FactsView.xaml.cs`
-and add this to the class:
+and add these methods to the class - we will finish them later:

 ```cs
 private void GetFavoriteClicked(object sender, EventArgs e)